hashicorp/terraform-provider-azurerm/website/docs/d/kusto_database.html.markdown

 * `id` - The Kusto Cluster ID.

 * `hot_cache_period` - The time the data that should be kept in cache for fast queries as ISO 8601 timespan.
-Default is unlimited.

 * `soft_delete_period` - The time the data should be kept before it stops being accessible to queries as ISO 8601 timespan.
-Default is unlimited.

 * `size` - The size of the database in bytes.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

 * `read` - (Defaults to 5 minutes) Used when retrieving the Kusto Database.